 - Trouble concentrating at work or school.
 This can include finding it harder to learn, focus, be creative, meet deadlines, remember information or take tests.

 - Difficulty driving, and sometimes being more prone to getting into accidents.
-The CDC has found sleep insufficiency is “linked to motor vehicle crashes, industrial disasters, and medical and other occupational error.”
-(5)

 - Less motivation to be social, which can spill over to feeling more isolated and sad.